rombrew/phobia/README.md

 ## Software features

-* Sensor-less vector control.
+* Sensorless vector control.
 All the code of motor control was written from scratch, no external libs are used, portable as it is C code.
 * Advanced PWM scheme to reduce switching losses and fully utilise DC bus.
 * Fast and robust rotor position estimation algorithm based on Luenberger